Why SteadFast?

 Simple and Strong: No gears to wear out.
 No springs that weaken over time.

 Drop-in: Doesn't require modifications that decrease the value of your investment.
-No new holes in your guitar, anywhere.
+No new (or larger) holes in your guitar, anywhere.

 Locking Tuners

-Heavier: Introduces or exacerbates headstock dive, especially on guitars already prone to that problem...SG's, Thunderbirds, etc...
+Heavier: Introduces or exacerbates headstock dive, especially on guitars already prone to that problem...SG's, Firebirds, etc...

 Less consistent performance: Complicated internal mechanism which can wear out and subsequently fail over time.